Companion Planting 101

 - Plant crops that grow in different ways (e.g. climbers and stalks or bushes) so that one can be supported by the other.

 Work with plants from different families – In general, plants from different vegetable families are susceptible to different pests and diseases than those of other families.
-By diversifying vegetable families being grown in the garden, the potential for devastating insect loss is even further reduced.
+Companion planting dramatically reduces the potential for devastating insect loss.

-Keep transplanting and seeding issues in mind – If a bed is direct-seeded it is difficult to intercrop with transplants before the seedlings sprout without disturbing seeds that are in the process of germinating.
-Always transplant before direct seeding OR direct seed first and then wait until the seedlings have broken the soil surface before transplanting.
-Your decision will rely on the growth cycles of the particular plants being intercropped.
+Keep transplanting and seeding issues in mind – If a bed is direct-seeded it is difficult to intercrop with transplants before the seedlings sprout without disturbing seeds.
+Always transplant before direct seeding OR direct seed first and wait for the seedlings to break the soil surface before transplanting.
+Your decision will depend on the growth cycles of each plant.

 A Cheat Sheet of Companion Plants

 Click here to see and download a high resolution version of our companion planting guide.
 For planting guidelines and an in-depth explanation of companion planting and intercropping, see chapter 13 in the Forest Garden Technical Manual.
 Trees for the Future’s Forest Garden Training Center is a free and public resource.